 Security technologies and practices have not stood still while the threats evolved-they have evolved right along with them.
 And security innovations have not always lagged threats, with seemingly daily advances that improve detection, defense, visibility, and remediation.
 Nevertheless, breaches and compromises roll on.
-A reasonable assessment of a security organization that is doing things "right" might be necessary but not sufficient: the steps today's defenders take are generally good and prudent ones, and in some cases, truly stellar work is being done and shared.
+A reasonable assessment of a security organization that is doing things "right" might be necessary but not sufficient: the steps today's defenders take are generally good and prudent ones, and in many cases, truly stellar work is being done and shared.
 Yet, the teams that have the strongest postures and best track records will be the first to admit that they are anything but invincible.
 So the goal is not perfection; it is to make reasonable, cost-effective advances that make measurable positive differences in outcomes.

-Technology or approach Gaps that remain Reputation lists and observation-based threat intelligence feeds Newly-registered domains are generally a blind spot to these technologies because reputation feeds are built on observed harm in the wild, or analysis of traffic already in the environment Deep packet inspection, sandboxing, heuristics-based rules Susceptible to novel techniques or malware or non- technical social engineering techniques Forensic analysis of domains or IP addresses that touched the protected environment Threat actors usually control more infrastructure than what is initially observed.
-If forensics do not account for this additional infrastructure, it may cause future harm.
+🐵 Technology or approach 😝 Gaps that remain Reputation lists and observation-based threat intelligence feeds Newly-registered domains are generally a blind spot to these technologies because reputation feeds are built on observed harm in the wild, or analysis of traffic already in the environment Deep packet inspection, sandboxing, heuristics-based rules Susceptible to novel techniques or malware, or to non-technical social engineering Forensic analysis of domains or IP addresses that touched the protected environment Threat actors usually control more infrastructure than what is initially observed.
+If forensics do not account for this additional infrastructure, it may cause future harm

-Many government agencies deploy Zero Trust policies along with a good set of defenses, which typically include relatively late-model products in the realms of network defense, host defense, identity and access management, visibility and situational awareness tools, cyber threat intelligence, and orchestration and automation of some or all of these-and this is an incomplete list.
-But it's worth pointing out two truths about technology stacks that incorporate these tools:
+Many countries around the world require companies in financial services to adhere to regulations such as the new provision to the Gramm-Leach-Bliley Act introduced by the FTC, requiring non-banking financial institutions to safeguard customers from data breaches and report those that impact over 500 people.
+For companies to keep up with both regulatory and company-specific requirements, they must typically include relatively late-model products in the realms of network defense, host defense, identity and access management, visibility and situational awareness tools, cyber threat intelligence (CTI), and orchestration and automation of some or all of these.
+Moreover, this is an incomplete list that may change as legislation and regulations are constantly evolving on a global scale.
+But it's worth pointing out three truths about the security environment:

-- 1. Malicious activity is still proceeding and frequently succeeding - 2.
-Almost every technology mentioned operates, at some level, within the framework of DNS
+- Malicious activity is still proceeding and frequently succeeding - 2.
+Financial institutions are facing fatigue and skepticism to these changing requirements, coupled with shortages in personnel and tools to support these requirements, and may often do the bare minimum to adhere to them - Almost every technology mentioned operates, at some level, within the framework of DNS

-This second point is what we will explore next.
+This third point is what we will explore next.